 There are several other formulas of oral zinc supplementation, and all of these are easy to find in over-the-counter drugstores.
 There is a difference in the absorption rate, however, and some formulas are not as effective as others.
 This is why the most popular formula is the aforementioned zinc gluconate, which typically comes in 30mg tablets.
 Other common zinc supplement formulas include:

 Otherwise, stick to zinc gluconate as your main zinc supplementation, which is the safest formula.
-But keep it moderate, since high levels of zinc can become toxic.
-If taken in moderation there are only temporary and minor side effects, and it also doesn’t increase sensitivity to the sun.
+But keep it moderate, since too much dietary zinc can become toxic.
+Signs of too much zinc include loss of appetite, nausea, vomiting, stomach cramps, and headaches.

 The RDA ('Recommended Dietary Allowance') of zinc in adults (meaning 19 years of age and above) is 11mg per day.

 However, there's a catch.
-When we talk about taking zinc as a supplement, only a portion of that supplement is actual zinc - and this portion varies.
+When we talk about taking zinc as a supplement, only a portion of that supplement is actually zinc - and this portion varies.
 This clean percentage of zinc is what scientists, doctors, and dermatologists refer to as 'elemental zinc.'

-Another formula, the zinc acetate, contains 30% of elemental zinc, which roughly translates to 9mg of elemental zinc in a 30mg zinc acetate tablet.
+Zinc acetate contains 30% of elemental zinc, which roughly translates to 9mg of elemental zinc in a 30mg zinc acetate tablet.

 Minerals, which zinc is, are exceptionally slow, however.
-Give it at least 3 months (or, around 90 days, or 16 weeks) until any long-term deficiencies are ironed out.
-It is only then and only then that you will begin to see its effects.
-In essence, it takes so slow because zinc is a mineral, and minerals are rocks.
-It takes time until your body stores all of that material in its proper place and begins to move it.
+Give it at least three months (or, around 90 days or 16 weeks) until any long-term deficiencies are ironed out.
+It's only then that you'll begin to see its effects.
+The reason why it's so slow is that it takes time until your body stores all of that material in its proper place and begins to move it.
 As the saying goes, patience is a virtue.